Gold Digger (Kanye West song): Commercial performance

 The song debuted and peaked at number two on the UK Singles Chart, which it lasted for 75 weeks on.
 As of April 2017, the song stands as the 22nd biggest hip-hop hit of all time in the UK.
 It ranks as West's most successful song ever on the UK Singles Chart up to October 2019, despite "Stronger" (2007) having charted higher.
-On September 24, 2021, "Gold Digger" was certified triple platinum by the British Phonographic Industry (BPI) for shelving 1,800,000 units in the UK.
+On May 10, 2024, "Gold Digger" was certified quadruple platinum by the British Phonographic Industry (BPI) for shelving 2,400,000 units in the UK.
 Similarly to its UK peak position, the song reached number three on both the Irish Singles Chart and Scottish Singles Chart.
 It was less successful in Norway and the Netherlands, peaking at numbers 14 and 20 on the Topp 20 Singles and Dutch Top 40 charts, respectively.
 The song also hit the top 50 in Sweden, Germany, and Austria.
-On September 18, 2018, "Gold Digger" received a platinum certification from IFPI Danmark for 90,000 shipments in Denmark.
+On March 6, 2024, "Gold Digger" received a double platinum certification from IFPI Danmark for 180,000 shipments in Denmark.
 As of 2021, it is West's biggest song on Billboard and UK Singles chart.